 There are many senior dogs for adoption at The Animal Foundation.
-Here are ten reasons you should consider adopting one of our oh-so-lovable senior dogs for adoption.
+Here are ten reasons you should consider adopting one of our oh-so-lovable senior dogs.

 1. Senior dogs need homes, too.

 Adult dogs are often passed over by potential adopters for puppies and younger dogs.
 Many senior dogs available for adoption were once owned and loved but, for one reason or another, found themselves in our care and in need of new homes through no fault of their own.
 They’re just as loyal and loving as younger pups…and they’d love to prove it.

 2. Old dogs can learn new tricks.